 The caves were probably abandoned with the fall of Buddhism, by 10th CE or so.
 After this these became the abode of tigers of the region, hence getting the name Bagh.

 These caves are carved high up on a tall sandstone rock in a neat row.
 I understand that this is the only rock in sandstone in the area while most other rocks are hard basalt rocks.
 We can now reach this using the staircase, I wonder how did they reach it when it was first carved.

 Visiting Bagh Caves

 The premises of the caves are well preserved with reasonably well-maintained lawns.
 You can enter it after buying the ticket at the ticket counter.
-A well laid out path takes you the caves.
-You cross a small bridge over the Baghini river before you reach the base of the caves.
+A well-laid-out path takes you to the caves.
+You cross a small bridge over the Baghini River before you reach the base of the caves.
 The river had little water but this is January, the time when rivers are not really full.
 This must have been the reason to excavate caves here – the ready availability of freshwater.